SmileiPIC/Smilei/doc/Sphinx/parallelization.rst

 Supercomputers now have complex architectures, mainly due to their processors capability to **work together on the same memory space**.
 More precisely, *cores* are grouped in *nodes*.
-All the cores in one node share the same memory space, and two cores located on two distinct nodes do not have access to the same memory space.
+All the cores in one node share the same memory space.
-This differs from older computers, where two distinct cores never shared their memory.
+(older computers did not have this capability).
 This hardware architecture is summarized in :numref:`NodesCoresThreads`.

 .. _NodesCoresThreads: